tonygilkerson/ckad/docs/practice-questions.md

 k apply -f question-two-pod.yaml

 # Verify
-k exec -it  pod/question-two-pod /bin/sh
+k exec -it  pod/question-two-pod -- /bin/sh

 / # echo $EXTERNAL_URL
 google.com
 / # echo $CONNECTION_STRING
 localhost:4096
-/ #
 ```

-### Question
+### Q64

-All operations in this question should be performed in the `ggckad-s2` namespace.
+>All operations in this question should be performed in the `ggckad-s2` namespace.
 Create a pod that has two containers.
 Both containers should run the `kubegoldenguide/alpine-spin:1.0.0` image.
 The first container should run as `user ID 1000`, and the second container with `user ID 2000`.
 Both containers should use file system `group ID 3000`.

 Answer: